-Do you want to know how to boost your customer conversions by using testimonial pages effectively?
-Struggling to convince your website visitors to buy from you?
+Want to know how to boost your customer conversions by using testimonial pages effectively?

-You’re not alone.
-In today’s world where everyone looks at reviews first before buying, displaying your testimonials on your website is a must.
+In today’s world, where everyone looks at reviews first before buying, displaying your testimonials on your website is a must.

-By recreating these testimonial page examples on your own website, you can raise customer trust, convert visitors to customers and grow your business over the long run.
+Just copy these testimonial page examples for your own website, and you can raise customer trust, convert visitors to customers and grow your business with ease.

 This is a long article with lots of high-value examples and tips, so we’ve organized them into categories for you.
-Have a section you’re interested in?
-You can click the category to skip ahead:
+You can click a category below to skip ahead:

 - Inspirational Video Testimonials